CodeXAcademyTechnologies/springhill-code-102n2/README.md

 Processing: (in this case, conditional generation of dynamic content).
 Using the input, show an if else block.
 Output: Show students document.write.
 Show alternative method of output: console.log()

+## What user input do we want to collect from the user?
+Let's display that information with a message.
+## Now let's use some new user input to determine an output.
+Some examples we could use are asking the time or the user's age and displaying a different message based on their answer
+,
 ```
 let username = prompt('What is your name?');
 console.log('Hello, ' + username);